insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-03-getting-an-account.md

 5. Once logged in, APPSeCONNECT would ask to accept the License Agreement.
 Users can opt for reading the details by clicking on the provided links.
 ![newcustomer_registration5](/staticfiles/root/media/newcustomer_registration5.png)
 6. Now you will be directed to the `PhoneNumber`setting screen.
-Select Country/Region from the drop down list & Input your phone number.Click on Add Button to Add the phone number or skip button to skip the section.
+Select Country/Region from the drop down list & Input your phone number.
+Click on Add Button to Add the phone number or skip button to skip the section.
 ![addphone_number](/staticfiles/root/media/addphone_number.png)
 (a) Incase of erroneous phone number you will get an error message on screen.